 - "A Garden is a Lovesome Thing" Life in Bloom: The Art of Living Fully, Essays by Marjorie Rachlin

-Marjorie Rachlin became fascinated with invertebrates while volunteering as an Invertebrate Exhibit Interpreter at the National Zoo, where she shared the amazing world of invertebrates with adults and children alike.
+Marjorie Rachlin of Washington DC became fascinated with invertebrates while volunteering as an Invertebrate Exhibit Interpreter at the National Zoo, where she shared the amazing world of invertebrates with adults and children alike.
 She was a passionate gardener, birder, art collector and labor educator.
 At age ninety, Marjorie began a column, "Backyard Nature," for the local online neighborhood news.

 Marjorie was a dedicated member of the Xerces Society since 2003, helping us grow and thrive into the organization we are today.
 In her passing, Marjorie left Xerces a legacy gift that will allow Xerces to continue to protect the animals that were so important to her.
 We thank Marjorie’s family for sharing with us a collection of photos and essays that celebrate Marjorie’s vibrant life, The Art of Living Fully*.
 We are grateful that Marjorie was a part of our community and we look forward to seeing through her incredible legacy.